voggukalyan/Gojekassign/README.md

 =======
 Downlaod the projects file zip and extract to a folder

-install xampp (a local server) with default settings
+install xampp (a local server) with default settings.
+Downlaod link for Xampp - https://www.apachefriends.org/

 after installation open 'XAMPP control panel'